hdlee9885/Internet-Comic-Database/docs/angular.md

 The basic building blocks of an angular application are *modules* and *components*.
 Components define *views*, or sets of screen elements to be displayed, and can use *services*, which provide extra functionality not related to the view.
 Services can be *injected* into components as a *dependency*.
 Modules define a compilation context for components.
 An app always has a root module and typically more feature modules.

 ## Components
 Components define a class that contains the app's data and logic.
 Separately, they control a *view*, or the template for how everything should be rendered on the screen.
 For phase I, we will need to create 14 components, per the 14 static pages requirement.
+Skip to Modules now if following for Phase I.

+## Modules
+An Angular *NgModules* declares a compilation context for a set of components that is dedicated to an application domain.
+An NgModule can associate its components with related code, such as services, to form functional units.
+Every Angular app has a root module, typically named *AppModule* that bootstraps the application.

+Like Javascript modules (or Java packages), NgModules can import functionality from other NgModules or export their own functionality.
 Skip to Navigation now if following for Phase I.

 # Navigation